bass9030/smol-slime-tracker/readme.md

 > [!CAUTION]
 > This PCB is not tested at real hardware yet.
 It may not work.
 We do not recommend using this PCB to build a slime VR tracker.

+> [!WARNING]
+> I'm not good at PCB Design and I'm also not expert about PCB Design & Electronic circuit.
+This circuit may have potential danger(circuit shorts, wrong pin connection, etc).
+It passed ERC & DRC, but If using this PCB Design.
+Please check again if something wrong.

 # Part List

 -   PCB Size: 37.9mm x 34.9mm 4-Layer PCB